suhani178/SQL_Journey/Day_05/assignment.md

-Day 5 Assignment

-Q1.
-Display employees from department 20 whose salary is greater than 1500.

-SELECT *
-FROM EMP
-WHERE DEPTNO = 20
-AND SAL > 1500;

-Q2.
-Display employee names from department 20 whose salary is greater than 2500.

-SELECT ENAME
-FROM EMP
-WHERE DEPTNO = 20
-AND SAL > 2500;

-Q3.
-Display employees from department 30 whose salary is less than 2000.

-SELECT *
-FROM EMP
-WHERE DEPTNO = 30
-AND SAL < 2000;

-Q4.
-Display employee names and salaries of employees from department 20 whose salary is greater than or equal to 3000.

-SELECT ENAME, SAL
-FROM EMP
-WHERE DEPTNO = 20
-AND SAL >= 3000;

-Q5.
-Display employees from department 10 or department 30.

-SELECT *
-FROM EMP
-WHERE DEPTNO = 10
-OR DEPTNO = 30;

-Q6.
-Display employees whose salary is less than 1000 or greater than 3000.

-SELECT *
-FROM EMP
-WHERE SAL < 1000
-OR SAL > 3000;

-Q7.
-Display employee names working in department 10 or 20.

-SELECT ENAME
-FROM EMP
-WHERE DEPTNO = 10
-OR DEPTNO = 20;

-Q8.
-Display employees whose job is CLERK or MANAGER.

-SELECT *
-FROM EMP
-WHERE JOB = 'CLERK'
-OR JOB = 'MANAGER';

-Q9.
-Display employees not working in department 20.

-SELECT *
-FROM EMP
-WHERE NOT DEPTNO = 20;

-Q10.
-Display employees whose salary is not equal to 3000.

-SELECT *
-FROM EMP
-WHERE SAL <> 3000;

-Q11.
-Display employee names not working as CLERK.

-SELECT ENAME
-FROM EMP
-WHERE JOB <> 'CLERK';

-Q12.
-Display employees from departments 10, 20, and 30 using IN.

-SELECT *
-FROM EMP
-WHERE DEPTNO IN (10,20,30);

-Q13.
-Display employee names from departments 10 and 20 using IN.

-SELECT ENAME
-FROM EMP
-WHERE DEPTNO IN (10,20);

-Q14.
-Display employees whose job is CLERK, MANAGER, or ANALYST using IN.

-SELECT *
-FROM EMP
-WHERE JOB IN ('CLERK','MANAGER','ANALYST');

-Q15.
-Display employees whose salary is between 1000 and 3000.

-SELECT *
-FROM EMP
-WHERE SAL BETWEEN 1000 AND 3000;

-Q16.
-Display employee names whose salary is between 1500 and 5000.

-SELECT ENAME
-FROM EMP
-WHERE SAL BETWEEN 1500 AND 5000;

-Q17.
-Display employees whose salary is between 2000 and 4000.

-SELECT *
-FROM EMP
-WHERE SAL BETWEEN 2000 AND 4000;

-Q18.
-Display employee names and salaries whose salary is between 800 and 3000.

-SELECT ENAME, SAL
-FROM EMP
-WHERE SAL BETWEEN 800 AND 3000;

-Q19.
-Display all employees sorted by salary in ascending order.

-SELECT *
-FROM EMP
-ORDER BY SAL ASC;

-Q20.
-Display all employees sorted by salary in descending order.

-SELECT *
-FROM EMP
-ORDER BY SAL DESC;

-Q21.
-Display employee names sorted alphabetically.

-SELECT ENAME
-FROM EMP
-ORDER BY ENAME ASC;

-Q22.
-Display employee names sorted in reverse alphabetical order.

-SELECT ENAME
-FROM EMP
-ORDER BY ENAME DESC;

-Q23.
-Display employee names from department 20 whose salary is between 2000 and 5000.

-SELECT ENAME
-FROM EMP
-WHERE DEPTNO = 20
-AND SAL BETWEEN 2000 AND 5000;

-Q24.
-Display employees from department 10 or 20 whose salary is greater than 2500.

-SELECT *
-FROM EMP
-WHERE (DEPTNO = 10 OR DEPTNO = 20)
-AND SAL > 2500;

-Q25.
-Display employees not in department 30 and whose salary is greater than 1000.

-SELECT *
-FROM EMP
-WHERE DEPTNO <> 30
-AND SAL > 1000;

-Q26.
-Display employee names and jobs from departments 10 and 20.

-SELECT ENAME, JOB
-FROM EMP
-WHERE DEPTNO IN (10,20);

-Q27.
-Display all employees sorted by department number.

-SELECT *
-FROM EMP
-ORDER BY DEPTNO;

-Q28.
-Display employee names whose salary is between 1000 and 5000 and who are not in department 30.

-SELECT ENAME
-FROM EMP
-WHERE SAL BETWEEN 1000 AND 5000
-AND DEPTNO <> 30;

----

-Day 5 Learning Summary

-Topics Covered:

-- AND
-- OR
-- NOT
-- IN
-- BETWEEN
-- ORDER BY
-- ASC
-- DESC
-- Operator Precedence
+# Day 05 — Assignment

+## Part A — IN

+1. Display employees working in departments 10, 20, or 30.

+2. Display employees whose job is CLERK or MANAGER.

+3. Display employees whose salary is 1250, 2000, or 3000.

+4. Display employee names and salaries of employees working in departments 10 or 30.

+## Part B — NOT IN

+5. Display employees who are not working in departments 10 or 20.

+6. Display employees whose job is neither CLERK nor SALESMAN.

+7. Display employee names and salaries of employees whose department is not 10 or 30.

+## Part C — BETWEEN

+8. Display employees whose salary is between 1500 and 3000.

+9. Display employees whose salary is between 2000 and 4000.

+10. Display employees whose salary is NOT between 2000 and 4000.

+11. Display employee names and salaries of employees earning between 1000 and 2500.

+## Part D — Combining Conditions

+12. Display employees working in departments 10 or 20 and earning more than 2000.

+13. Display employees working in departments 10 or 30 and earning between 1500 and 3500.

+14. Display employees who are CLERK or MANAGER and earn more than 1500.

+15. Display employees who are not in departments 10 or 20 and earn between 1500 and 3000.

+## Part E — Conceptual Questions

+16. What is the purpose of the IN operator?

+17. What is the difference between IN and NOT IN?

+18. Is BETWEEN inclusive or exclusive?

+19. What is the difference between BETWEEN and NOT BETWEEN?

+20. How can IN replace multiple OR conditions?

+## Rules

+- Use only concepts covered up to Day 05.
+- Do not use LIKE, aggregate functions, GROUP BY, HAVING, JOINs, or subqueries.